 - Help Support Graduate Students and Honor Dr. Thomas Stoebe »

 Our most important need is for graduate student support.
-The department will raise $200,000 in private giving to support graduate students in honor of beloved professor Dr. Tom Stoebe.
-To date, we've raised $180,000; we are so close to reaching our goal!
+This fund seeks to support graduate students in honor of beloved professor, Dr. Tom Stoebe.

 Dr. Tom Stoebe has been a close friend to the department for many decades.
 Over his 40+ teaching career at the UW, more than 500 students, including 50 MS and PhD students, were lucky to be advised by Dr. Stoebe.
 Today, even in his retirement, Dr. Stoebe continues to care deeply about the department.

 The Dr. and Mrs. Thomas Stoebe Endowed Fellowship fund recognizes the legacy of Dr. Tom Stoebe while providing valuable resources.
 Graduate students are critical to the successes of teaching and research efforts in the department.
 By mentoring undergraduates and collaborating with faculty on research, graduate students provide an exceptional student experience and produce cutting-edge innovation that cements our growing reputation as a national leader in the field.

 Strategic recruitment of outstanding graduate students impacts our national ranking.
 Top students have their choice of excellent engineering schools across the country.
 Our ability to provide financial incentives and the prestige of a named fellowship often makes the difference for students considering an offer from UW and from elsewhere.

 Your gift will help us honor our beloved professor while advancing the success of the department.

 - The James I. Mueller Scholarship Fund »